igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 }
 ```

-For the future I defined member to the parent object of MainWindow in MainWindowPrivate class.
+For the future, I defined member to the parent object of MainWindow in MainWindowPrivate class.
 It can help us
 in the future to access MainWindow methods from data class (MainWindowPrivate).

 ## Menu

 Ok.
-We have skeleton of our main window.
+We have the skeleton of our main window.
 Let's add File menu with open, save, save as and quit actions.
 We
 want to implement GIF editor and without such basic functions our application will cost nothing.
-First of all
+First of all,
 let's define slots in MainWindow class for these actions.

 ```